bourumir-wyngs/serde-saphyr/README.md

 4 |
 ```

 Common Serde renames made to follow naming conventions (case changes, snake_case, kebab-case, r# stripping) are supported, as long as they do not introduce ambiguity.
 Arbitrary renames are not.
-Parsing and validation will still work, but error messages may be less informative.
-The integration is controlled by the Cargo feature `garde` (enabled by default).
+Parsing and validation will still work, but error messages for arbitrarily renamed fields are less informative.
+The integration of garde is controlled by the Cargo feature `garde` (enabled by default).

 If you prefer to validate without `garde` and want to ensure that location information is always available, use the heavier approach with [`Spanned<T>`](https://docs.rs/serde-saphyr/latest/serde_saphyr/spanned/struct.Spanned.html) wrapper instead.